-Finalist for Keep Oklahoma Beautiful Award Keep Oklahoma Beautiful is a non-profit organization that encourages environmental and community improvement through various programs.
-One of these programs is the Environmental Excellence award, which is based on a single project or program completed within the 12 month period ending June 30 each year, and categorized under several areas.
+Finalist for Keep Oklahoma Beautiful Award

+Keep Oklahoma Beautiful is a non-profit organization that encourages environmental and community improvement through various programs.
+One of these programs is the Environmental Excellence awards, which is based on a single project or program completed within the 12 month period ending June 30 each year, and categorized under several areas.
 This year, the Department of Central Services (DCS), Office of Facilities Management (OFM) was nominated in the Beautification & Landscaping category.
 As a key piece of OFM's sustainability master plan, preparations were made to install a cohesive landscaping theme throughout the Capitol Complex.
-The design standard included native plants and Xeriscaping principles (a method of landscaping that utilizes drought tolerant plants, and other techniques to conserve water) aimed to reduce maintenance requirements, water consumption and associated costs.
-OFM contracted a local landscape architect to devise a plan for enhancing the landscape by replacing or supplementing existing plants (Continued on Page 3) "We, the public servants of the state of Oklahoma, are hereby committed to the conservation of resources and the protection of future generations through the promotion and implementation of sustainable business practices."
+The design standard included native plants and Xeriscaping principles aimed to reduce maintenance requirements, water consumption and associated costs.